hexagontk/hexagon/contributing.md

 IMPORTANT: For `rabbitmq` container to work properly, you should follow the [Docker setup documentation] (inside the "With Docker" section)

-If you want to generate the documentation site, check the [site module readme][hexagon_site]
+If you want to generate the documentation site, check the [site module readme][site]

 [Docker setup documentation]: https://www.rabbitmq.com/install-debian.html
 [GitHub Actions]: https://github.com/features/actions